Paramahansa Yogananda's books are based on his yogic teachings. They offer special guidance as they inspire and uplight the mind and heart.

 In 1920, the great Indian yogi Paramahansa Yogananda was invited to speak at the International Congress of Religious Liberals in Boston; his speech was an outstanding success, and except for a brief visit to Mexico and a journey back to India, the great yogi spent the rest of his life in the USA lecturing, writing, founding and directing his organization, Self-Realization Fellowship, to disseminate his teachings.

 In addition to his mission of disseminating his spiritual teachings, the great yogi composed some of the most inspirational poetry ever penned on American soil.
-His book of poems, Songs of the Soul, testifies to his mastery of the art of poetry.
+His book of poems, Songs of the Soul, which has become a spiritual classic, testifies to his mastery of the art of poetry.
 All of this writings demonstrate that mastery, even the pedagogical lessons that hold his teachings.

 Interpretation of Edward FitzGerald's Translation

 A further amazing achievement of this great yoga spiritual leader is his interpretation of Edward FitzGerald's translation of The Rubaiyat of Omar Khayyam.
 He shows how this poem has been misinterpreted, and his correction is a valuable addition of knowledge to the literary field.